Jeramey Jannene

 A plan known as the Muskego Yard Bypass calls for a new double-track mainline through the rail yard, allowing up to 11 freight trains a day to avoid rolling through Milwaukee Intermodal Station and blocking passenger trains.

-Diverting trains away the downtown train station has benefits for those that will never ride a passenger train.
+Diverting trains away from the downtown train station has benefits for those who will never ride a passenger train.
 Sending trains through the freight yard will reduce the number of trains and length of time they take to pass through grade crossings at N. Plankinton Ave., N. 13th St. and W. Greves St.

 “This service is critical to the economic growth and recovery of the region,” said Arun Rao, WisDOT passenger rail implementation manager, of the need to expand the Hiawatha.
 The state won a $26.6 million federal grant in March to partially fund the $55 million project.